-At PetDesk we had to adapt and adjust in a few key areas in the last two weeks.
+At PetDesk we had to adapt and adjust in a few key areas as COVID-19 safety measures presented new, immediate needs for clinics.
 For example, our mass message system was overloaded as hundreds of messages were coming in daily with urgent updated information that needed to go out.
 We had an approval system in place to help practices send grammatically correct messages but it caused a delay in send.

 We had to pivot quickly to address the move from non-urgent to urgent, same-day communications clinic needed to send out.
 We have more planned improvements for Mass Messaging with expanded functions for newsletter, promotional, and same-day urgent communications.

-Uncertainty is our new reality in the coming weeks and months.
+Uncertainty is our new reality as we continue to learn more about the novel coronavirus.
 There will be plenty of predictions, estimates, and guesses as to what will happen but the only thing we can do is stay positive, keep moving forward and control what we can control.
 Your practice may never be perfect but you can move forward, adjust, and adapt to be the best you can be.